theopn/dotfiles/README.md

     ~/dotfiles/dotfiles-util.sh --macos-install
     ```

-- Configure i3 WM and related utilities using following commands:
+- Configure i3 WM and related utilities using the following commands:
     ```bash
     ~/dotfiles/dotfiles-util.sh --i3-install
     ```

-- Choose configurations in `misc` directory and manually copy them!
+- Choose configurations in the `misc` directory and manually copy them!
 Follow the commands in `./misc/README.md`.

 ### Install My Other Projects